Why Do They Check Your Elbows When Donating Plasma?

 • Those who have traveled to regions where malaria is prevalent

-Furthermore, people susceptible to Creutzfeldt-Jakob disease (CJD) or have someone in their family weren’t able to make a blood donation.
-But now, FDA proposes this set of individuals who were ineligible can now reapply.
+Furthermore, people susceptible to Creutzfeldt-Jakob disease (CJD) or who have someone in their family weren’t able to make a blood donation.
+But now, the FDA proposes this set of individuals who were ineligible can now reapply.

 Blood Plasma Donation